 A frame transmitted by the exchange (LT) is received by the terminal equipment (TE) after a given propagation delay ($t{\rm d}$).
-Refer to figure 5.
-The terminal equipment waits a minimum guard time ($t{\rm g} = 5.2~\mu \rm s$) while the line clears.
+Refer to Figure 2-1.
+The terminal equipment waits a minimum guard time ($t{\rm g} = 5.2~\mu s$) while the line clears.
 It then transmits a frame to the exchange.
-The exchange begins a transmission every 250 $\mu \rm s$ (known as the burst repetition period).
+The exchange begins a transmission every 250 μs (known as the burst repetition period).
 However, the time between the reception of a frame from the TE and the beginning of transmission of the next frame by the LT must be greater than the minimum guard time.
 Communication between an LT and a PT (Private Termination) follows exactly the same procedure.